rohan-v8rma/data-structures-and-algorithms/README.md

 Dynamic Programming is a technique in computer programming that helps to efficiently solve a class of problems that have overlapping subproblems and optimal substructure property.

-If any problem can be divided into sub-problems, which in turn are divided into smaller sub-problems, and if there are overlapping among these subproblems, then the solutions to these subproblems can be saved for future reference.
+If any problem can be divided into sub-problems, which in turn are divided into smaller sub-problems, and if there are overlapping among these sub-problems, then the solutions to these sub-problems can be saved for future reference.

 In this way, efficiency of the CPU can be enhanced.
 This method of solving a solution is referred to as dynamic programming.